-Participation in music therapy during treatment has been strongly correlated to a willingness to participate in other parts of drug and alcohol rehab.
+Participation in music therapy during treatment has been strongly correlated to a willingness to participate in other areas of treatment.

 You may be wondering what outdoor activities have to do with recovering from addiction.
-These outdoor activities typically include, but are not limited to sports, art, caring for animals, walking through nature, etc. You may think that outdoor activities are just another way for drug treatment facilities to make extra money.
-The reality is that outdoor activities serve a variety of significant purposes in the therapeutic process.
+These outdoor activities typically include, but are not limited to sports, caring for animals, walking through nature, etc. Outdoor adventure therapy serves a variety of significant purposes in the therapeutic process such as:

-Experiential therapy is all about doing, not talking.
+- Experiential Therapy – This is essentially the act of doing versus talking.
 Almost all outdoor therapeutic activities fall under the category of experiential therapy.
 Talk therapy can get monotonous, which can backfire by making clients think that recovery is boring and not worth it.
 Talking is not the only way that people can reveal and learn to cope with feelings.
 Engaging in various activities can reveal feelings that clients may not even be aware of.

-Culture makes it seem like people, especially young people, cannot have fun without alcohol, other drugs, or engaging in risk behavior.
+- Socialization in Sobriety – Popular culture makes it seem like people, especially young people, cannot have fun without alcohol, other drugs, or engaging in risk behavior.
 That cultural message cannot be further from the truth.
-Unfortunately, that cultural message hinders many addicted individuals from pursuing and maintaining recovery.
+Unfortunately, this message hinders many addicted individuals from pursuing and maintaining recovery.
 Outdoor therapeutic activities help addicted individuals realize that they can socialize and have fun in recovery.
 The activities hat require teamwork (e.g. sports) show that people can foster even closer bonds without alcohol or drugs.